mehdikazi/Massdrop-Coding-Challenge/README.md

   - Step 5: Make "New key" field equal `url` and the "value" field equal to desired website URL<br />
   - Step 6: Click "Send" and the below console will return "Job ID: xxxxxxxxxxxxxxx"<br />

- -GET all<br />
+ - GET all<br />
-  -Step 1: Change setting to "GET"<br />
+  - Step 1: Change setting to "GET"<br />
-  -Step 2: Change "Enter request url" field to `http://localhost:3000/jobs`<br />
+  - Step 2: Change "Enter request url" field to `http://localhost:3000/jobs`<br />
-  -Step 3: Click "Send" and the below console will return the job in the JSON fomrat <br />
+  - Step 3: Click "Send" and the below console will return the job in the JSON fomrat <br />
     ```
      {
       _id: JOB_ID,